Skip to content

 docker pull ghcr.io/exospherehost/exosphere-dashboard:latest

-# Run the dashboard container
+# Run the dashboard container with secure environment variables

 docker run -d \